 - M is for Monkey.
 Crochet monkey patterns often make people smile with their cuteness.

 - N is for Nightingale.
-There are a few birds included in this set of animal appliqués including the nightingale and the owl.
+There are a few birds included in this set of animal appliqués including the nightingale.

 - R is for Rabbit.
 The rabbit, like the lamb, is a smart design to bookmark for Easter crochet projects.